Steward and the King, The

 In the mid morning the company took a brief halt, sitting at the edge of the broad dark way that was their road.
 Gandalf laid his staff down in the center of their rough circle, its faint glow illuminating their faces.
 They had traveled far enough inwards that there were no shafts to let the light down for the mountain roof was too tall, though the roof of the road had been cut very high to encourage air to move.
 The hobbits, the most weary, leaned against the wall.
 Gimli was next to Gandalf and Legolas sat on the other side.

 Sam helped Pippin adjust his pack and knocked loose one of the hard cheeses from the jumble at top.
-Aragorn caught and handed it back.
-Sam whispered his thanks.
+Aragorn caught and handed it back and Pippin thanked him.

 Faramir was close enough to hear the name he used. " 'Strider'," he repeated, a short grunt of a laugh.
 He had not heard the name in several days, and now it had new meaning.

 "I have many names," Aragorn replied.
 There was a smile in his voice.

 "At least in Rohan they gave you a name of more dignity."